+Role

+The King County Regional Homelessness Authority is formally charged with overseeing the homelessness response system.
+This includes data oversight through administering the Homelessness Management Information System (HMIS), managing Coordinated Entry, and leading on planning efforts in partnership with regional stakeholders.
+The King County Regional Homelessness Authority is also the primary public funder of homelessness services in King County and administers federal, state and local funding to local service providers.
+Lastly, the King County Regional Homelessness Authority is charged with accountability in the homelessness response system wherein this is primarily done through the Ombuds Office and contract monitoring.

 Land Acknowledgement

-The Regional Homelessness Authority and all of King County is located on the unceded, traditional land of the Coast Salish Peoples.
-We honor this land and its people past and present, and are committed to directing funding and resources to organizations led by and in support of Native and Indigenous Peoples.
+The King County Regional Homelessness Authority and all of King County is located on the unceded, traditional land of the Coast Salish Peoples.
+We honor this land, and its people past and present, and are committed to directing funding and resources to organizations led by and in support of Native and Indigenous Peoples.

 Scale and Scope of the Challenge